BobasB/Learn-python3.6/README.md

-# Learn-python3.6
+# Learn Python
-Learing programs for Python 3.6
+## Where I can read basics of Python programming?
+    - here will be link
+---
+##